Introduction

 Factor Authentication

-Factor authentication strengthens access by requiring proof from more than one category.
+Factor authentication)) strengthens access by requiring proof from more than one category.
 Authenticator apps are a practical way to add a second factor without relying on SMS or email.

+A hardware key refers to a physical security device, such as a YubiKey, that is used as a second factor for authentication.
 For maximum security, some apps like Yubico Authenticator require a physical security key to generate a code.
 This approach reduces attack surface further by tying authentication to hardware.

 One Time Password